pranavius/PranGearView/README.md

 ## Highlights
 - Allows for a wide range of text color and size customization
 - Lets you know when items are missing sockets, gems, and enchants
+- Can show gear information when inspecting players in your party or raid
 - Provides an interface for customizing the order of secondary and tertiary stats under the *Enchancements* category based on class and specialization
 - Shows abbreviated names for item enchants to reduce visual clutter
 - Allows quick showing/hiding of enchant text if you are only concerned with the quality of the enchant (Dragonflight enchants and onward)